 This is also the area where Bill Murray’s character gaze at the neon lights from a taxi in the beginning of Lost in Translation.

-After spending several hours in crowded manga booths and noisy Pachinko halls filled with cigarette smoke I got back to the Hachiko crossing where I met up with Frida and more.
-We went to the karaoke place Karaoke Kan in Shibuya, where room 601 and 602 were used during the filming of Lost in Translation (ok, so I am a movie buff).
-I found a Depeche Mode song for starter and soon the awkward singing commenced.
-Unfortunately Scarlett Johansson didn’t show up with a pink wig but we still had a great time.
+After spending too much time in crowded manga booths and noisy Pachinko halls I happened to end up in the the karaoke place Karaoke Kan in Shibuya, where room 601 and 602 were used during the filming of Lost in Translation.
+Unfortunately Scarlett Johansson didn’t show up in a pink wig, but it was still a great time.

-After having tempura for lunch we took the subway south for a brief look at Ginza, Tokyo Tower and the Imperial Castle moat.
-I was a bit impatient since we had planned to end the evening at 52nd floor of Park Hyatt, the infamous bar where several pivotal scenes took place in Lost in Translation, one of my all time favorite movies.
+Another awesome place was the 52nd floor of Park Hyatt, the infamous bar where several pivotal scenes took place in Lost in Translation, one of my all time favorite movies.

-It was a bit of a hustle both getting there and getting admitted, but well worth the trouble.
 As soon as we entered I recognized the lamps where Bill and Scarlett sat and we found a nice table.
 The view of nightlit skyscrapers was magnificent and there even was a live jazz band.
-But no, I didn’t get involved with the female singer.
 Japanese whiskey was ordered as I had to say “For a relaxing time, make it Suntory time” in my best Bill Murray voice.

+Another day in Tokyo.
+I went to Harajuku and looked for the cosplay assemble at the Jingu-bashi.
 After this unexpected surge of fresh air I desperately needed caffeine and found a small coffee place.
-Ok, I was the only gaijin in the espresso bar, so everyone was observing my every move in silent anticipation of what I would do.
-I ordered a macchiato but after a few minutes they gave me a cup containing a putrid green liquid.
-The schoolgirls giggled at me even more than usual.
-I first reckoned it to be a prank, but then I realized it was a “welcome cup” of green tea and my coffee arrived shortly after.
+I was the only gaijin in the espresso bar, so everyone was observing my every move in silent anticipation of what I would do.

 After a brief stop in Paris we finally arrived in Stockholm on a cold autumn day.
-Catched a subway to Söder where we stayed with a friend.
+Catched a subway to Söder where we stayed at a friend’s apartment.
 A normal bed felt wonderful and between yawns I noticed that I was still on Japanese time, 08.30 am.

-We finally arrived at Gothenburg station in the afternoon, our place of departure six weeks earlier.
-Our backpacks were a bit more dusty this time and the shoes slightly worn out, but it was a great trip!
+We finally arrived at Gothenburg station in the afternoon.
+Our backpacks were a bit more dusty this time and the shoes slightly worn out, but it was worth it.